Rating description:

 Tips:

-- Bullying can often be a safeguarding issue.
-It's vital that your school staff know when to treat it as such.
-A way of doing this might be to get them to complete ABA's online CPD training module on bullying and the law or to download and send out ABA's briefing on bullying and the law.
+- A way of encouraging your staff to understand bullying as a safeguarding issue, you could ask them to complete ABA's online CPD training module on bullying and the law, or to download and send out ABA's briefing on bullying and the law.

 Resources and examples: